 Together you arrive at gallons an hour or Watts.
 Reduce the height of the dam and you reduce the pressure or voltage, and you reduce the current flow.
 Make the size of the pipe bigger you can adjust for the drop in dam height and increase the current flow.
 These two factors equate to gallons per hour VOLTS X AMPS = WATTS.

 To explain how AC electricity is made we need to go back to our dam.
 The generators run at a fixed RPM making alternating current at 60 cycles a second or 60 hertz.
-Power is created when two magnetic fields pass through one another or cutting lines of flux.
+Power is created when two magnetic fields pass through one another cutting lines of flux.
 The one fixed is called the stator and the one rotating is the rotor.
-Every time the south pole magnet passes by the other north pole magnet it makes a spike of electricity.
-When the north pole goes by it makes a spike of electricity in the opposite direction creating alternating current.
-The rotor has an electromagnetic field commonly called the exciter.
-By adjusting the power to the exter field you can adjust the amount of power coming out of the stator windings.
-It is how all generators work. the alternator on your engine is not too much different with the exception of a series of diodes that only allow the current to pass in one direction making DC current.
+Every time the north pole magnet passes by the other north pole magnet it makes a spike of electricity.
+When the south pole goes by it makes a spike of electricity in the opposite direction creating alternating current.
+The rotor is an electromagnetic field and by adjusting the power to the field you can adjust the amount of power coming out of the stator windings.
+It is how all generators. the alternator on your engine is not too much different with the exception of a series of diodes athe only allow the current to flow in one direction making DC current.

 Induction is the means by which the energy is passed into a coil of wires or windings wrapped around an iron core magnet.
 And the electricity is then passed down the wires and in to the grid.

 Induction of AC or alternating field current can be used to pass a very high voltage from one coil of wires or windings to smaller set of windings to make a lower voltage.
 Stepping down the voltage using a series of transformers one at a time until power reaches your dock at the right voltage.
 You can use the same process to increase the voltage if need be.